univieCUBE/deepnog/README.md

 ## Installation guide

-Clone or dowload the source code of the project and run
+Clone or download the source code of the project and run

 ```pip install /path/to/DeepNOG```